TheBreakfastClub/CIS467/gameManifesto.md

   * High Res: the box is open along the one side
   * Medium Res: the box is still open, but becoming very constricting.
 The box may give damage if the user is inside at this point.
   * Low Res: The box is solid and has no opening

+* **Obsicles:** These are verious elements in the world that are just in the way.
+There will be no damage enflicted on the hero if hit.
+  * Design: Level dependent.
+  * Level Location: All the levels
+  * Pixelation Algorithm: Level dependent.

 ## Game Story Line